-For example, young people can see clearly than old people, adjust your site’s font accordingly.
+For example, young people can see more clearly than old people, adjust your site’s font accordingly.

 You can even ask for suggestions on your tweaks and your customers will suggest what’s better.

-It’s good to be a customers’ focused if you want to increase your revenue in any business.
+It’s good to be customers’ focused if you want to increase your revenue in any business.

-Of course yes, you shouldn’t try out twelve fonts on one page, but gradually increase it with few points.
+Of course yes, you shouldn’t try out twelve fonts on one page, but gradually increase it by few points.

 Even if someone stays on your website with no intention of buying, the right font or the right length of the text can mean that this person deals with your offer in more detail – and in the end, even buys something.